 - Below floor system.
-All metal components are external, located under floor and in frame and inside of enclosed underbelly cover. - Above floor system.
+All metal components are external, located under floor and inside of main frame rails and inside of enclosed underbelly cover. - 2.
+Above floor system.
 All components are inside and above floor, to be found under dinette of sofa slide out. - 3.
 Bed room and closet slide-out system.
 May be above floor or below slide systems, same as above.